GeoffA12/supply-back-end/readME.txt

 3b.
 Pass, (redirected to dashboard.html)
 4. Dashboard (onload will make GET request for fleet manager's fleet info to populate tables and bulletin)

+File Structure:
 /experiments
-    # As the name may imply, small experiments for testing certain functionality and behaviour
+    # As the name may imply, small experiments for testing certain functionality and behaviour on the local

 /Notes and Design
     # This is where I've thrown both my API design and the thought processes I had going into the design process